anoma/juvix-docs/docs/howto/project.md

 ## Package dependencies

-In `Package.juvix`, the `Package` type includes a dependencies field, which lists the other Juvix packages required by the project, with each dependency represented as an element of the `Dependency` type.
+In `Package.juvix`, the `Package` type includes a dependencies field, which lists other Juvix packages required by the project, with each dependency represented as an element of the `Dependency` type.

-Your project's code can use modules from dependent packages via standard Juvix `import` statements.
+Your project's code can use modules from dependent packages via Juvix `import` statements.

 There are three types of dependencies, all illustrated in the following snippet: